-With tax season in full swing, it’s common to see an uptick in tax-related scams.
-However, scams can on take many forms.
-The Federal Trade Commission reported consumers lost $8.8 billion in 2022 from scams.
-That’s $2.6 billion more than the year before.
+Scams can on take many forms — and they are on the rise.
+The Federal Trade Commission reported consumers lost a record $10 billion in 2023 from scams.
+That’s almost $2 billion more than the year before.

 Here are a few of the most common scams we see on campus: